 Finally, make sure all vents are properly sealed with caulk or sealant before painting or staining your new James Hardie siding.

 Corner posts provide support for corners when installing James Hardie siding which helps ensure that they remain straight over time.
+Temperature changes can cause expansion and contraction of siding materials, so proper corner post installation is even more important to prevent issues like cracking or moisture absorption.

 When installing corner posts make sure they are level and securely fastened with galvanized nails or screws every 12 inches along their length.